Anfifo/Projecto-1-IAED/README.md

  today andre also submited a directory to mooshak. andre is crying. im judging. but all is fine

 30/05/2016
 Andre keeps working.
 I don't get it. more and more files keep appearing. i don't get it.
+ Isabel workeded rally harde on the comments 'cause my engrish just sucks suh bed